 Photo Credits: Alejandro Tovar and Will Moreno.
 Videos by Alejandro Tovar.

-If you plan to overnight in Belize City and are looking for mid priced accommodations, check out Bella Sombra, it is, safe clean comfortable and quiet.
+If you plan to overnight in Belize City and are looking for mid-range priced accommodations, check out Bella Sombra, it is, safe clean comfortable and quiet.